-- 1.1.4 The Council's development plan will be made up of the Core Strategy Local Plan., parts of the Unitary Development Plan (UDP) as well as.
-Over time, more policies in the UDP are likely to be replaced by the Core Strategy and by the other DPDs that we prepare.
-In Section 3 of this Plan, there is a schedule setting out which policies within the UDP will be replaced by the new policies in the Core Strategy and those which will continue in use for the time being. - 1.1.5 The London Plan, prepared by the Mayor of London, also forms part of the Development Plan. - 1.1.4 The Council may prepare other documents in the future e that would also be part of the Development Plan.
-The documents we plan to prepare are set out in our will keep the Local Plan up to date.
+- 1.1.1 The Local Plan sets out the future development of the Borough over the next 20 years.
+It looks ahead to 2028 and identifies where the main developments will take place, and how places within the Borough will change or be protected from change over that period.
+It contains the Council's planning policies. - 1.1.2 The Local Plan forms part of the Development Plan.
+It is a Development Plan Document.
+It has to go through an Examination in Public by an independent Government Inspector before it can be adopted by the Council Local Plan. - 1.1.3 The London Plan, prepared by the Mayor of London, also forms part of the Development Plan. - 1.1.4 The Council will keep the Local Plan up to date.
 Any reviews will be set out in the Local Development Scheme (LDS), updated annually, which the Secretary of State and the Greater London Authority (GLA) have a power of direction over.
-The current LDS can be viewed on the Council's website. - 1.1.65The role of the Development Plan is to guide decision making on planning applications.
+The current LDS can be viewed on the Council's website. - 1.1.5 The role of the Development Plan is to guide decision making on planning applications.
 When planning applications are received, they are assessed against the Development Plan to see whether planning permission should be granted or not.
 Section 38(6) of the Planning and Compulsory Purchase Act 2008 requires that "where in making any determination under the planning acts, regard is to be had to the development plan, the determination shall be made in accordance with the plan unless material consideration indicates otherwise".
 This allows a common sense approach to the implementation of the Plan.
 In limited situations we may have to refer applications to the Government as a 'departure' from the Development Plan.

-- 1.1.6The policies in the Local Plan follow the approach of the presumption in favour of sustainable development and show how it is expressed locally.
-The Council will ensure that planning applications that accord with policies in the Local Plan and the London Plan (and where relevant with policies in neighbourhood plans) will be approved without delay, unless material considerations indicate otherwise. - 1.1.7The Core Strategy Local Plan is closely related to the Community Strategy, which is prepared by the Kensington and Chelsea Partnership.
+- 1.1.6 The policies in the Local Plan follow the approach of the presumption in favour of sustainable development and show how it is expressed locally.
+The Council will ensure that planning applications that accord with policies in the Local Plan and the London Plan (and where relevant with policies in neighbourhood plans) will be approved without delay, unless material considerations indicate otherwise. - 1.1.7 The Local Plan is closely related to the Community Strategy, which is prepared by the Kensington and Chelsea Partnership.
 The Community Strategy sets out the strategic vision for the Borough and is linked into overarching regional strategies.
 It provides the vehicle for considering and deciding how to address cross-cutting issues such as the economic future of an area and social exclusion.
-The Core Strategy Local Plan takes this and explores what the implications are for the way the Borough will develop. - 1.1.8 But the Core Strategy Local Plan has a role beyond that of managing future development proposals.
-It looks at the Borough as a whole, and all the many agencies that affect the way places change, and sets out shared visions for use by all agencies in deciding the future direction of places. - 1.1.9 Thus, while the Core Strategy Local Plan forms part of the Development Plan and is therefore central in assessing planning applications, it also has a much wider application than 'just' planning.
-The technical phrase used is that the Core Strategy Local Plan should be the 'spatial expression of the Community Strategy', in other words, what is going to happen, when, and who will make it happen.
+The Local Plan takes this and explores what the implications are for the way the Borough will develop. - 1.1.8 But the Local Plan has a role beyond that of managing future development proposals.
+It looks at the Borough as a whole, and all the many agencies that affect the way places change, and sets out shared visions for use by all agencies in deciding the future direction of places.

+1.1.9 Thus, while the Local Plan forms part of the Development Plan and is therefore central in assessing planning applications, it also has a much wider application than 'just' planning.
+The technical phrase used is that the Local Plan should be the 'spatial expression of the Community Strategy', in other words, what is going to happen, when, and who will make it happen.
 It is the geographical expression of the Community Strategy, and as such is a corporate document guiding the future of the Borough, as influenced by a whole range of services offered by the Council and its partners.